KimtaiKogoKevin/ClaimPilot/replit.md

 Both modes include the ObjectUploader component for modal-based file selection, preview, and upload progress tracking.

-### AI Integration
+### AI Integration and Computer Vision
-The core innovation is the integration with Roboflow's computer vision API for automated damage assessment.
-When users upload vehicle photos, the system automatically triggers AI analysis to detect and classify damage types (dents, scratches, cracks, etc.).
+The platform integrates with Roboflow Universe computer vision models for comprehensive vehicle damage detection and assessment.
+The system automatically analyzes uploaded vehicle photos to detect and classify various damage types including dents, scratches, cracks, structural damage, paint damage, and glass damage.

-The AI analysis results include bounding boxes, confidence scores, and damage classifications, which are stored in the database and displayed to users through interactive visualizations.
-The system calculates damage severity estimates and cost ranges based on the AI predictions.
+The AI analysis workflow includes:
+- **Damage Detection**: Automated identification of damage with bounding boxes and confidence scores
+- **Severity Assessment**: Classification of damage as minor, moderate, major, or total loss
+- **Cost Estimation**: Intelligent cost calculation based on damage type, location, and severity
+- **LLM Explanations**: Detailed explanations and recommendations generated for each stakeholder
+- **Workflow Integration**: AI results guide decision-making across all user roles

+Results are stored in comprehensive database tables with support for detailed damage tracking, AI analysis summaries, and cross-role communication about findings.

 ### Authentication and Authorization
 The platform supports dual authentication modes: